jmajety-lab/DeNoising-the-images-using-AutoEncoders/README.md

 # DeNoising-the-images-using-AutoEncoders
-Reducing the noise of the image using AutoEncoder model with 95.2% aaccuracy
+Reducing the noise of the image using AutoEncoder model with 95.2% accuracy